ytyeoh/event/README.md

 2. RM30 for non member
 All fee will go to PCCC YES account.
 ### form
-Google form prepare by pccc yes secretary.
+~Google form prepare by pccc yes secretary.~

+Can be prepare by ourselves just need provide PCCC YES secretary access to view status , check payment proof and output in excel format.

 ### payment
 All payment will bank in to pccc yes account and verify by pccc yes secretary.